Positive-Future/positive-future.github.io/content/en/news/living-well-in-the-city-in-2100-concrete-paths-to-a-positive-future.md

 draft: false
 en: []
 fr: []
-title: Living well in the city in 2100?
-Concrete paths to a positive future
+title: Watch again the webinar "Living well in the city in 2100?
+Concrete paths to a positive future"
-subtitle: 'Webinar on April 8th '
+subtitle: By Saadi Lahlou and Jean-Eric Aubert
 categories:
 - event
 featured: true